nader-eloshaiker/screen-geometry-app/README.md

 ### Develop Branch

 All merges to this branch must be done via a pull request.
 On merge, the release pr is either generated or if one exists, then it is updated according to the semVer and commit history.
 An accompanying tag is also generated.
+The release PR distination is the main branch.

 ### Feature Branch